-The Maritime Museum is the central institution within Swedish National Maritime Museums which also oversees its two sister museums, the Naval Museum and the Vasa Museum.
+The Maritime Museum is the central institution within Swedish National Maritime Museums which also oversees its three sister museums, the Naval Museum, the Vasa Museum and the Railway Museum.

 The Maritime Museum is charged with the collection, conservation and exhibition of material relating to merchant shipping, shipbuilding and naval defence.
 The activities of the Museum comprise bringing to life our maritime heritage in manifold ways, disseminating knowledge about maritime and naval history through exhibition and education activities, and collecting maritime objects of historic value.